7 DRUG INTERACTIONS

 7.3 Other Interactions

-Digitalis, tetracyclines, nicotine or antihistamines may partially counteract the anticoagulant action of Heparin Sodium.
+Digitalis, tetracyclines, nicotine, antihistamines, or intravenous nitroglycerine may partially counteract the anticoagulant action of heparin sodium.
 Intravenous nitroglycerin administered to heparinized patients may result in a decrease of the partial thromboplastin time with subsequent rebound effect upon discontinuation of nitroglycerin.
 Careful monitoring of partial thromboplastin time and adjustment of heparin dosage are recommended during coadministration of heparin and intravenous nitroglycerin.